sosise/sosise-cli/README.md

 # Sosise-cli
-Is a installer for the sosise boilerplate.
+Is a installer for the sosise boilerplate/framework.

 ## What is sosise
-Sosise is a simple boilerplate built on top of different libraries like lodash, expressjs, dayjs, knex, etc. The purpose of this boilerplate is to speedup and to standardize the development process.
+Sosise is a web application boilerplate/framework with an expressive, elegant syntax.
+A Sosise provides a structure and starting point for creating your application, allowing you to focus on creating something amazing while we sweat the details.

 ## Documentation
 Documentation is available at https://sosise.github.io/sosise-docs